-I’ve become a frequent taster at almost every roadside barbeque stand from Placencia to Dangriga, Belmopan, Spanish Lookout, and Belize City.
+I’ve become a frequent taster at almost every roadside barbecue stand from Placencia to Dangriga, Belmopan, Spanish Lookout, and Belize City.

-Many areas it’s like almost every home has a little barbeque shack and a Coke sign out front.
+Many areas it’s like almost every home has a little barbecue shack and a Coke sign out front.

-Because there are no McDonald’s or Burger King in Belize, these barbeque stands are the fast food equivalent around here.
+Because there are no McDonald’s or Burger King in Belize, these barbecue stands are the fast food equivalent around here.

 Late morning brings out mom or dad and the kids, firing up the smoker grills, dragging out the coolers, and soon the smells of chicken and beans fill the air.